5 Statistical Inference and Hypothesis Testing

 Confidence Interval for a Population Mean

 To construct a confidence interval, we multiply the standard error by a critical value, which determines how wide the interval must be to achieve a chosen confidence level.
-For example, a 95 percent confidence level requires a multiplier large enough so that, in repeated sampling, approximately 95 percent of constructed intervals contain the true population mean.
+For example, a 95 percent confidence level requires a multiplier large enough so that, in repeated sampling, approximately 95 percent of intervals constructed in this way contain the population mean.

-In practice, we rarely compute these quantities manually.
-Statistical software determines the appropriate critical value and standard error automatically.
+Statistical software computes the necessary quantities automatically.
 To construct a 95 percent confidence interval for the average annual transaction amount in the churn dataset, we use:

 t_result = t.test(churn$transaction_amount_12, conf.level = 0.95)